'Heads Up Cornelius' campaign aimed at getting people to pay attention at crosswalks

 People walking around the town can spot signs on the ground in front of crosswalks that read: Heads up.
 Officials are hoping these will get people who are looking down at their phones to look up before crossing the street.

-According to data from WalkBIKENC, each year, between 150-165 pedestrians and 16-20 bicyclists are killed in collisions with motor vehicles on North Carolina roads.
+According to data from WalkBIKENC, each year, between 150 and 165 pedestrians and 16 and 20 bicyclists are killed in collisions with motor vehicles on North Carolina roads.

 Officials said locally, in the Lake Norman region, they've witnessed this issue first hand.